The Spidey's Way: Story of the "I" leaders.

-Watchout points: do this in an accommodative way, and if you face a problem and you don't know the details of what the issues are operationally, hold yourself in concluding an action plan so easily.
-Do ask other team members (with different personas) to feed you with data points, prioritisation and how to ensure the right stakeholders are onboard to make sure your solutions will make the biggest possible impact.
-Jump into conclusion is what you tend to do, as you want to get things done fast, and bring the team back on happy moments, despite its risk of underestimating the deeper underlying cause of a problem.
-I had once partnered a Spidey Sales Leader: he plays electric guitar, a vocalist in a band, and a great stage performer.
-His townhalls and team meetings are always done with fun and sparks huge energy boosts that would last for weeks.
+Watchout points: do this in an accommodative way, and if you face a problem and you don't know the details of what the issues are operational, hold yourself in concluding an action plan so easily.
+Do ask other team members (with different personas) to feed you with data points, prioritization and how to ensure the right stakeholders are onboard to make sure your solutions will make the biggest possible impact.
+Jumping into a conclusion is what you tend to do, as you want to get things done fast, and bring the team back on happy moments, despite its risk of underestimating the deeper underlying cause of a problem.
+I had once partnered with a Spidey Sales Leader: he plays electric guitar, is a vocalist in a band, and is a great stage performer.
+His town halls and team meetings are always done with fun and spark huge energy boosts that would last for weeks.
 After being a successful middle-manager, he was appointed as a Sales Director handling outer islands regions.
-His high self-awareness made him landing in the role smoothly: knowing that there are various underlying issues behind the decline of the region's sales, he formed his core leadership team by appointing a leading-edge analytics Area Manager to co-lead his sales forecasting and planning workstream, and a strong field-commander Area Manager in making priority on Region's budget allocation.
+His high self-awareness made him land in the role smoothly: knowing that there are various underlying issues behind the decline of the region's sales, he formed his core leadership team by appointing a leading-edge analytics Area Manager to co-lead his sales forecasting and planning workstream, and a strong field-commander Area Manager in making priority on Region's budget allocation.
 He leveraged a different persona within his leadership team well.
-While he empowered his core leadership team to focus on "core business" to deliver week by week numbers, he pioneered new 'source of growth' by digitizing small shops order-taking, and setting up sales depo 2.0 (agile workspace) with less capital cost and operational expense.
-Spidey leaders need to create a web of different persona, and synergize them to deliver the hygienes, while creating a space for him to do what he does best: bringing the future now, or pulling in out-of-the box ideas and experimenting it with the team.
+While he empowered his core leadership team to focus on "core business" to deliver week by week numbers, he pioneered a new 'source of growth' by digitizing small shops order-taking and setting up sales depo 2.0 (agile workspace) with less capital cost and operational expense.
+Spidey leaders need to create a web of different persona and synergize them to deliver the hygienes while creating a space for them to do what he does best: bringing the future now, or pulling in out-of-the-box ideas and experimenting it with the team.

-Most decisions in the organisation today are made by looking at various data points, involving a lot of stakeholders, making choices out of so many priorities, etc. These can overwhelm a team.
-Spidey Leaders usually are the one who naturally spot that the energy in the team is low, and know that regardless how brilliant a plan looks like, it is useless if people are not energized to do it.
-This is why, "I" leader put in a lot of efforts in activation and launch of projects, and really pay attention in ensuring any team's townhall is done with perfection as it is the moment of truth that predict future success.
-As an HR professional, partnering with a Spidey leader is enjoyable: you don't have many difficulties convincing them the importance of People and team building.
+Most decisions in the organization today are made by looking at various data points, involving a lot of stakeholders, making choices out of so many priorities, etc. These can overwhelm a team.
+Spidey Leaders usually are the ones who naturally spot that the energy in the team is low, and know that regardless of how brilliant a plan looks like, it is useless if people are not energized to do it.
+This is why, "I" leader put in a lot of effort in the activation and launch of projects, and really pay attention to ensuring any team's town hall is done with perfection as it is the moment of truth that predict future success.
+As an HR professional, partnering with a Spidey leader is enjoyable: you don't have any difficulties convincing them of the importance of People and team building.
 They are simply natural on it.
-I recently partnered with a Tech leader with an "I" style, which is very rare (as most Tech professionals are mostly born out of deep technical expertise, which is classified as "Compliance" within DISC framework).
-Within one year, he has completed all team-building fundamentals required to ensure trusts, collaboration, and teamwork embedded throughout the whole team.
-His leadership town hall is well-crafted in the most creative ways with various touches of excitement: unique title of the townhall, the topics that covered, the rosters of speakers he invited in to the townhall, etc. With such people-centered approach, he built a presence as a trusted Leader whom his team members can approach and ask for a chat to simply give suggestions/constructive feedback to improve the overall state of the team.
+I recently partnered with a Tech leader with an "I" style, which is very rare (as most Tech professionals are mostly born out of deep technical expertise, which is classified as "Compliance" within the DISC framework).
+Within one year, he has completed all team-building fundamentals required to ensure trust, collaboration, and teamwork embedded throughout the whole team.
+His leadership town hall is well-crafted in the most creative ways with various touches of excitement: unique title of the town hall, the topics that covered, the rosters of speakers he invited into the town hall, etc. With such a people-centered approach, he built a presence as a trusted Leader whom his team members can approach and ask for a chat to simply give suggestions/constructive feedback to improve the overall state of the team.

-Watchout points: balance this energy building initiatives with holding people accountable for results, and leveraging other personas in your team when you need help to work on details (which may not be your forte).
+Watchout points: balance these energy-building initiatives with holding people accountable for results, and leveraging other personas in your team when you need help to work on details (which may not be your forte).
 Ask for different viewpoints before making a decision.
 As "I" leader wants to make things exciting, your default thinking mode is to creatively activate things as fancy and amazing as possible to create the biggest energy effect behind everything.
-Failure to prioritise on which one requires big activation, and which one is not, might have drained your team's energy (ironically speaking).
+Failure to prioritize on which one requires big activation, and which one is not, might have drained your team's energy (ironically speaking).
 For some works that require basic fundamentals only, simply doing it in a "business as usual" manner remains the best.

 Hope, and the Light of Optimism.

-In any Spiderman stories, you'll find that even in the most difficult fight against mighty villains, Spidey always stays bright, optimist, and keeps making jokes along the way.
+In any Spiderman story, you'll find that even in the most difficult fight against mighty villains, Spidey always stays bright, optimistic, and keeps making jokes along the way.
 In many war movies, there's always this one charismatic soldier who helps bring back the energy in the team, battle-after-battle.
-Your leadership motto is: "Let’s think of another way, if things fail.
+Your leadership motto is: "Let’s think of another way if things fail.
 We will only fail if we stop trying.
 Stand up and follow me".
 I was once co-leading the Indochina region HR team as the L&D partner for a 'Spidey' HR Business Partner Director.
-It was a difficult time, because both of us were literally working in a startup mode for countries like Myanmar once they declared themselves as "open for business", post military-dictatorship regime in mid 2010s.
+It was a difficult time because both of us were literally working in a startup mode for countries like Myanmar once they declared themselves as "open for business", the post-military-dictatorship regime in the mid-2010s.
 Setting up companies, recruiting locals, getting regulatory compliance on manpower management, etc was a challenge by itself.
-My leadership style is a "C" in the DISC spectrum: so I naturally bring in various ready-to-implement principles, policy, and processes to the new country.
+My leadership style is a "C" in the DISC spectrum: so I naturally bring in various ready-to-implement principles, policies, and processes to the new country.
 Guess what: it failed.
 However, as Spidey leader, my HRBP partner turn things around: he introduces many out-of-the-box initiatives, starred in many of the employee townhalls himself (filling in the void that the "D" style Country Director left), and manage to re-launch so many 'regular' HR processes through a 'marketing' approach that makes it fun, exciting, and easily adopted by almost everyone.
-Example: after the company left disappointed having directly recruited fresh-graduates from top-tier campuses, the business feels frustrated in finding talents.
-He initiated out-of-the box initiatives on two fronts: on recruitment, company shifted our strategy to recruit from vocational-courses academy instead (private institution, non-degree) once he found out through one of random coffee chats that many bachelor in Myanmar had actually went to this particular non-degree academy to prepare themselves for work, practice english, and ride on the networks of the academy's alumnus.
-On another front, he also initiated short term "talent expatriation" from Thailand, where young rising stars from the Thai sister companies are commissioned to drive certain projects in Myanmar as part of their Graduate traineeship scheme.
-Those two ideas were operationalised by me (as his 'rigor' partner), but I have to admit that the idea didn't cross my mind at all before.
+For example: after the company left disappointed having directly recruited fresh graduates from top-tier campuses, the business feels frustrated in finding talents.
+He initiated out-of-the-box initiatives on two fronts: on recruitment, the company shifted our strategy to recruit from vocational-courses academy instead (private institution, non-degree) once he found out through one of the random coffee chats that many bachelors in Myanmar had actually gone to this particular non-degree academy to prepare themselves for work, practice English, and ride on the networks of the academy's alumnus.
+On another front, he also initiated short-term "talent expatriation" from Thailand, where young rising stars from the Thai sister companies are commissioned to drive certain projects in Myanmar as part of their Graduate traineeship scheme.
+Those two ideas were operationalized by me (as his 'rigor' partner), but I have to admit that the idea didn't cross my mind at all before.
 Kudos to him, as those non-familiar initiatives closed the talent gap situation during those early setups.

-Watchout points: complete your hope and optimism with proper planning, project management, and support from complementing personas (i.e. detail oriented person, who can operationalise things beyond big-picture thinking).
+Watchout points: complete your hope and optimism with proper planning, project management, and support from complementing personas (i.e. detail-oriented person, who can operationalize things beyond big-picture thinking).
 Just like the above story, it is important for Spidey to collaborate and surround himself to ensure he/she is grounded to reality.
-The second watchout under this heading is about "gossiping" temptation that an "I" have as leaders.
+The second watchout under this heading is about the "gossiping" temptation that an "I" have as leaders.
 When Spidey doesn't like what they see, they want to talk it through with others.
-This is where 'drama' stories about things could be exaggerated (remember: these are the creative types), where facts and perceptions mixed into 'news and reality'.
-The reason why it is the most dangerous pitfall for "I" leader is because by the time they gossips, their credibility as a positive and energy-building leader would be tarnished as gossips would only created sense of uncertainty, distrust, despair, and negativity --- which opposites to hope and the light of optimism that a "Sunshine" ideally sprays.
+This is where 'drama' stories about things could be exaggerated (remember: these are the creative types), where facts and perceptions mixed into 'news and reality.
+The reason why it is the most dangerous pitfall for "I" leader is that by the time they gossips, their credibility as a positive and energy-building leader would be tarnished as gossips would only create a sense of uncertainty, distrust, despair, and negativity --- which opposites to hope and the light of optimism that a "Sunshine" ideally sprays.

 Have fun, Spidey!